mauroservienti/milestone.github.io/_posts/2019-02-20-viewmodel-composition-maze.md

 ### Prerequisites

 If data, required to build the ViewModel, are distributed across multiple services there is the need to correlate them in some way.
-It is not different to the problem we have when in need to compose data coming from different table in a relational database.
+It is not different to the problem we have when in need to compose data coming from different tables in a relational database.
 We need be able to correlate data in some way, relational databases elegantly solve this problem by using the concept of shared keys.
 Data related to each other, but living in different tables, in some way share the same key.

 > Databases further refine this concept by introducing, for example, foreign keys.
 Databases keys and strategies are outside the scope of this post.

 Once there is a shared key, it can be used to issue a join request, still using the database metaphor.

 Is there anything preventing us to apply the same concept to data owned by different services?

 If, each service, other than storing its own data, also takes care of attaching a shared key to its own representation, we'll have a way to ask them to retrieve data connected to a specific key.
 That is not that different from the database join operation mentioned before.